python-cmd2/cmd2/README.md

     - See [script.txt](https://github.com/python-cmd2/cmd2/blob/master/examples/scripts/script.txt) for a trivial example script that can be used in any `cmd2` application with the `load` command (or `@` shortcut)

-- Powerful and flexible built-in Python scripting of your application using the `pyscript` command
+- Powerful and flexible built-in Python scripting of your application using the `run_pyscript` command
     - Run arbitrary Python scripts within your `cmd2` application with the ability to also call custom `cmd2` commands
     - No separate API for your end users to learn
         - Syntax for calling `cmd2` commands in a `pyscript` is essentially identical to what they would enter on the command line